itsma3il/inforganizer/readme.md

 7. **Reminder Feature**: Users can set reminders for specific events or dates, and the app will display the reminders in the user's local time format.
 8. **Clipboard Copy**: Users can copy specific fields or all the information at once to their clipboard.
 9. **Internationalization (i18n)**: The app supports both English and French translations for various UI elements.
+10. **Search Feature**: Users can search through their university applications and personal information.

 ## Reminder Feature